learn-co-students/flatiron-bnb-associations-v-000/README.md

 language: ruby
 unit: rails
 module: Building Complete Apps
-level: beginner
+level: advanced
 resources: 0
 ---

 # Flatiron-bnb

+We're going to build Airbnb.
+Really.

 Lab iteration ideas:
-1. model associations, migrations, set-up (no scaffold)
+1. advanced model associations, migrations, making seed
 2. instance and class methods
 3. building out controllers and forms using form_helpers
-4. Omniauth authorization with Devise
+4. Omniauth authorization
+5. Uploading photos to listing (Carrierwave)
+6. Turn it into an API?

+#Models

+City
+Neighborhood
+Listing
+Review
+Reservation
+User

+#TODO

 This lab will focus on associations, scope, class methods, instance methods, and using factory girl to seed data.
 It uses unit tests to tests all the above.